-Sights: Thundering 250ft falls of chameoleon coloured waters, be a spectator or participant underneath
+Sights: Thundering 250ft falls of chameleon-coloured waters, be a spectator or participant underneath.

 Where It’s At

 Straddling two countries, Argentina and Brazil, and in sight of a third, Paraguay, the waterfalls of Iguazu are one of the most spectacular in all of South America.
 Located on the border of Argentina’s Misiones province and Brazil’s Parana province, this is the place where the film The Mission was made and where scenes from the 007 film Moonraker were filmed.

 The place means the ‘Big Waters’ in Guarani, a local Indian dialect.
 The thundering water crashes down in hundreds of cateracts between lush jungles while swallows make their nests underneath the roaring waterfalls zipping through the mists to catch insects for their young.
 Up to 250ft tall, these cateracts change colour according to the weather; heavy rain turns the water chocolate brown while fine weather leaves the falls white as cotton as they plunge into the river bed below.

 The geological explanation for the formation of the falls is simple: as the river approached the softer volcanic rocks it easily eroded them away to create the ‘table’ effect of Iguazu.
 It is said that when viewing the falls from the Brazilian side, it is like viewing a stage as if in the audience; when viewing them from the Argentinian side its like being on the stage.
 For the full Iguazu experience it is imperative to see the falls from both the Argentinian and Brazillian sides as each view is unique: the Argentinian side is more panoramic and grandiose while on the Brazillian side you are right in the action traversing catwalks and walkways that get right next to the rushing, thundering water.
 From either side expect to get wet from the mist and spray and its refreshing in the intense heat that for most of the year blankets this area.